 Made in New Zealand from a renewable plant-based material, our bottle comes filled with water and is designed to be refilled and reused.

-If returned to one of our collection points, this bottle and its cap will be made into another bottle, here in New Zealand.
+If returned to one of our collection points, this bottle and its cap will be made into another bottle, locally.
 Promoting a true circular life-cycle in response to the single-use problem.

 This bottle and its cap are also household recyclable, fitting in with our busy day to day lives.

 Anew® promotes a circular life cycle in response to the single-use problem.
 This bottle is our example of what is possible for packaging.
 It is household recyclable or, if returned to one of our collection points, will be made into another bottle, here in New Zealand.
 Our materials and end to end system are available for all businesses wanting circular packaging for their products.

 Do you create packaging for other businesses?

 Yes.
 Chances are that the people making great products in their field, aren’t packaging experts as well.
 That’s where we come in.
 We want those experts to do what they do best, while we make sure their products are packaged sustainably as well as beautifully.

 Are your reusable plant-based bottles and caps recyclable?